Meet the governing body

 I believe that good schools inspire and empower young people setting them on exciting paths for their future.

 I am a member of staff at Carlisle Infant School and I am on the Achievement & Families Committee.

 I am a member of staff at Hampton Hill Junior School.
 I joined the governing body in October 2017 and am a member of the Achievement & Families Committee.

-Paul Morgan: Elected parent governor
+Paul Morgan: Elected parent governor and safeguarding governor